axolotl-chat/axolotl/docs/INSTALL.md

 All steps can be done with individual clickable commands `clickable build`, `clickable install` and `clickable launch`.
 To build and run Axolotl on your pc run `clickable desktop`.

 Clickable supports a few different parameters.
-For example, `clickable launch logs` to start signal and get logging output.
+Those can be set via command line or in the `clickable.yaml` file.
+For example run `clickable launch logs` to start signal and get logging output.

 For a full list of available clickable commands, see [here](https://clickable-ut.dev/en/latest/commands.html).